 InnDulge – a clean and welcoming place to stay with a great pool and friendly staff.
 They offer a 12-person jacuzzi and heated/chilled saltwater pool, both open 24 hours a day.
 Enjoy the morning breakfast and evening social hours, Thursday pizza and weekend pool parties.

 Santiago Resort – this men-only, 4-star property offers a year-round outdoor pool.
-Santiago Resort is set in the uptown district in Palm Springs and is one of the nicest clothing options resorts in Palm Springs.
+Santiago Resort is set in the uptown district in Palm Springs and is one of the nicest clothing optional resorts in Palm Springs.

 All Worlds Resorts – only a few blocks walk to the ‘Arenas Road Entertainment District’ for enjoying great bars, parties, karaoke and dining.
 Guests can enjoy a daily complimentary breakfast and restful amenities including a heated pool and a soothing hot tub.
 Day and night passes are also available.